Apex-Aimer/monorepo/apps/apexaimer/app/routines/drills/basic-movement.md

 ---
 type: Movement
 duration: 60
-description: Simple movement - turns, slides, jumps
+description: Turns & Slides Flow
 levels: Rookie-Predator
 videoCloudflareID: 7ce5cd34d01361aa7031ba7c5b51f8fa
 ---

-Simple movement to get the blood flowing.
+Simple movement to get blood flowing.

+## How

+Start by positioning your character at the beginning of the firing range, facing forward.
+Your goal is to navigate through a series of predefined lines on the ground and execute turns of 90 degrees and 180 degrees smoothly.

+- Begin by running along the line.
+- As you approach a turn, execute a clean 90-degree or 180-degree turn.
+- After completing the turn, continue following the next line segment.
+- Introduce slides and slide jumps into the flow as you progress.

-There is no strict rules for order, so you can go with whatever you fills can warm-up you right now.
+There are no strict rules for the order, so you can go with whatever you feel can warm you up effectively at the moment.

+## Why

+This drill enhances your agility, reflexes, and overall movement control.

-Though don't underestimate simple turns, clean 90 or 180 degree turns are great to prepare for other tracking or precision tasks.
+Don't underestimate the effectiveness of simple turns; clean 90 or 180-degree turns are excellent for preparing for other tracking or precision tasks.